BPennie03/Swing-Wordle/README.md

 SwingWordle is an implementation of the popular New York Times game in Java Swing.

 ## How to Play
+Type in a word into the text box, then hit <Enter> or click the "Guess" button to submit your guess.

-Instructions are adapted from NYT official website.
+The below instructions are adapted from NYT official website.

 ### Guess the Wordle in 6 tries
 - Each guess must be a valid 5-letter word.